tpcarlson/synth-diy/sycamore/MANUAL.md

 | C0  | F#0 | C1  | F#1 | C2  |
 | --- | --- | --- | --- | --- |

 Try to think of the F#s here more like "C and a half".
-To understand more about why Sycamore breaks notes up like this, we will need to dive more deeply into scales and quantisation.
+To understand more about why Sycamore breaks notes up like this, we will need to dive more deeply into scales and quantization.

-## Scales and quantisation
+## Scales and quantization

 Sycamore doesn't actually store note values.
-Instead, Sycamore stores a number per step in the sequence which can then get modified by the range, offset and quantise controls.
+Instead, Sycamore stores a number per step in the sequence which can then get modified by the range, offset and quantize controls.

 For example, taking another 5-step sequence, here is what the internals might look like.